keunlee/istio-knative-starter-workbench/docs/OCP_EXAMPLES.md

 ### A Note on Enabling Automatic Sidecar Injection

 Sidecar injection in Maistra requires an opt-in.
-This opt-in is accepted by adding a `sidecar.istio.io/inject` to the configuration YAML with a value of `true`.
+This opt-in is accepted by adding a `sidecar.istio.io/inject` annotation to the configuration YAML with a value of `true`.
 A more elaborate detail of enabling automatic sidecar injection can be found [here](https://docs.openshift.com/container-platform/4.6/service_mesh/v1x/prepare-to-deploy-applications-ossm.html#ossm-automatic-sidecar-injection_deploying-applications-ossm-v1x).

 ### Bookinfo Application Deployment

+1. Enable Automatic Sidecar Injection (Optional)

+From the cloned Maistra repository, edit the following file: `samples/bookinfo/platform/kube/bookinfo.yaml`, so that you've opted in for accepting sidecar injection by enabling `sidecar.istio.io/inject` annotation.